 Medicare Set Aside Accounts

-A Medicare Set Aside (MSA) account is just an organized way to show Medicare that you took their interests into consideration at the time of settlement.A Medicare Set Aside account is a portion of money set aside from a settlement to cover all future injury-related medical expenses for you that would normally be paid by Medicare.
+A Medicare Set Aside account is just an organized way to show Medicare that you took their interests into consideration at the time of settlement.A Medicare Set Aside account is a portion of of your settlement set aside to cover all future injury-related medical expenses for you that would normally be paid by Medicare.
 When the Medicare Set Aside account funds exhaust, Medicare will step in as primary payor granted you have reported your use of the funds properly to Medicare and, of course, that you are enrolled in a Medicare plan.

 When Do You Need a Medicare Set Aside?